kelseyhightower/code-snippets/README.md

 # code-snippets

-Random code snippets for talks and blogs
+Random code snippets for talks and blogs.